What do we know about the Israel-Hamas hostage deal? - KESQ

 There is an option for the pause to last as long as 10 days, but Israeli officials believe it is unlikely to last that long.

-No hostages will be released before Friday, according to the Israel National Security Council.
+Late on Wednesday it emerged that no hostages would be released before Friday, according to the Israel National Security Council.
 The start of an agreed temporary truce in fighting is also delayed until Friday, an Israeli official told CNN.

 Previously, the expectation had been that the first releases would take place as early as Thursday.